olleharstedt/olleharstedt.github.io/_posts/2024-05-25-report-generating-domain-specific-language-php.markdown

 ## Summarizing totals using the DSL

-todo
+Calculating totals is different than the SQL evaluation, because the end-result is a calculation, not a string.

-## Constructing an HTML table form the DSLo
+## Constructing an HTML table form the DSL

 todo